SushankDani/SushankDani/README.md

 - 👋 Hi, I’m @SushankDani
 - 👀 I’m interested in Machine Learning, Artifical Intelligence & Computer Vision.
-- 🌱 I’m currently learning Python & Machine Learning
 - 💞️ I’m looking to collaborate on real time problem solving statement.
-- 📫 How to reach me via LinkedIn or email me at sushank1993@gmail.com
+- 📫 How to reach me via LinkedIn

 <!---
 SushankDani/SushankDani is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.